kyma-project/kyma/common/makefiles/generic-make-go.md

 - `COPY_TAGRT` - copy components files to docker container.

 ## How to adjust makefile
-### How to disable current rule in local makefile
+### Disable the current rule in the local Makefile
-In new Makefile add the following line: `{rule}: ;`.
+To disable a rule in the new Makefile, follow it with the semicolon `;`.
+For example, write: `{RULE}: ;`.
-There will be warnings printed on console, but the rule will be disabled.
+This results in the rule being disabled and warnings printed on the console.
 ### How to add new local rule, which doesn't need `BUILDPACK`:
 Define rule in local makefile.
 Add this rule to one of the  global rule: